Collegiate Church of Santa Maria Assunta (San Ginesio): Interior

 The interior, divided into three naves by cylindrical pillars supporting round arches, follows a basilica plan with a flat apse and simple ribbed vault roofing.
 The side naves provide access to six chapels on the right and three on the left.

 The presbytery houses an 18th-century wooden choir by Giuseppe Amaliani from Ripatransone.
 The side walls feature two significant works: the Madonna del Popolo by Pietro Alemanno, commissioned in 1485 to protect the community from the Black Death, and the Madonna del Rosario e Santi by Simone de Magistris from 1575, blending Roman Mannerist and Counter-Reformation influences with Lorenzo Lotto’s style from Cingoli.
 Beneath the apse lies the crypt, also known as the Oratory of San Biagio, divided into three vaulted sections.
 Its interior is adorned with frescoes depicting the life of Saint Blaise.

 The main altar holds a 17th-century iron chest containing relics of Saint Genesius of Rome and Pope Eleutherius, donated by Pope Clement VIII to commemorate a notable procession during the Jubilee of 1600 in Rome.
 To celebrate this, the Collegiate Chapter commissioned two paintings by Domenico Malpiedi, the Baptism of Saint Genesius and the Baptism of Saint Eleutherius, copies of works originally in the Church of Santa Susanna in Rome.
 Once positioned opposite each other, they now flank the entrance.
 The relics are stored in silver containers.
-Some scholars suggest that Pepin the Short and his wife Bertrada of Laon are buried beneath the floor.

 According to local professor Giovanni Cardarelli (1942–2015), the Collegiate is not the only building in San Ginesio bearing Knights Templar symbols.
 In his publication Il mistero dei Templari a San Ginesio, he identifies Templar motifs—natural elements like flowers, animals, crosses, and objects—in the central nave’s capitals.